Skip to main content

 Proof Architecture Does Not Remove Measurement Risk

-One of the most common conceptual errors in this space is to assume that a strong proof architecture makes a presence claim trustworthy all the way down.
+A strong proof architecture does not make a presence claim trustworthy all the way down.

 This is why proof architecture must always be understood in relation to: